 It can happen that fast!
 By changing a single sentence, you have turned your app into a medical device.
 This did not even require any changes to the software.

-With 3 questions to the intended purpose
+With 3 questions to the intended use

 You do not need years of experience in the regulatory field to write a purpose statement.
 With sufficient expertise in relation to your product and your target group, you can write them on your own without much prior knowledge.
 However, it is best to have their intended purpose checked again by a regulatory expert at the end.
 The MDR defines the intended purpose as follows:

-“Intended purpose” means the use for which a device is intended according to the manufacturer’s information on the labeling, in the instructions for use or promotional or sales material or promotional or sales information and its information in the clinical evaluation.
+“Intended use” means the use for which a device is intended according to the manufacturer’s information on the labeling, in the instructions for use or promotional or sales material or promotional or sales information and its information in the clinical evaluation.

 This definition gives rise to three questions that are central to the content of the intended purpose: